Membership Benefits

 The faculty will provide an accreditation service that will accredit external educational offerings against the FRRHH capabilities framework and RCSEd extensive educational standards.
 This links to the membership assessment service as individuals who present certificates and qualifications as part of their application will highlight new courses and resources that the faculty can then approach to offer accreditation services.
 In time this will build up a portfolio of FRRHH accredited courses and resources that have been accredited for their quality by the faculty.

-The trinity of services detailed above will collectively set global standards in remote, rural, and humanitarian healthcare.
+This trinity of services collectively contributes to setting global standards in remote, rural, and humanitarian healthcare.

 Creating a Global Professional Network

-In order to create a truly global professional home that supports the professional development of remote, rural, and humanitarian healthcare professionals, your faculty will do the following through a range of membership services:
+In order to create a truly global professional home that supports the professional development of remote, rural, and humanitarian healthcare professionals, the Faculty will commit to the following the support through this range of membership services:

 • Spotlight the experience, skills set, merit and accomplishments of remote, rural, and humanitarian healthcare professionals